SCHOOL OF FINE ARTS IN FLORINA, GREECE. ARCHITECTURAL COMPETITION- 3rd PRIZE, 2019.

 Zone A - Introversion: The student’s working areas are layed out horizontally around a sunk outdoor couryard.
 Aiming to reinforce the school's creative core, this courtyard serves as a natural extension to the studios and workshops.
 It can function as a forum that stengthens the sense of community within the school and can host a multitude of events such as exhibitions, talks, projections, student parties etc.

 Zone B - Extroversion: Theory classes, administration and staff offices grow vertically, on three levels.
-Zone B acts as a projector of the art being produced around the encolsed courtyard of Zone A. The main facade of Zone B is covered completely with a 'skin' which carries out two functions.
-It offers adjustable sun protection and constitutes a large single-surface blank canvas, which (assisted by the appropriate technical support) can become a space for dynamic experimentation for artists.
-It can become a projection screen, an exhibition surface, a light installation or the scenography for a performance.
-This is an apparatus that can open the Florina School of Fine Arts to the possibility of emitting a powerful, long-standing signal, from within, to the world.
+Zone B acts as a projector of the art being produced at the encolsed courtyard of Zone A. The main facade of Zone B is covered completely with a 'skin' which carries out two functions: It offers adjustable sun protection and constitutes a large single-surface blank canvas, which can become a space for dynamic experimentation for artists.
+It can become a projection screen, an exhibition surface, a lighting installation or the scenography for a performance.

 Works by Douglas Gordon, Martin Creed, Tim Etchell, Felix Gonzalez-Torres and JR have been appropriated for the presentation of the project.